hackclub/assemble/covid-policy.md

 ### Vaccination Requirements

-All attendees will be required to submit proof of full vaccination including additional boosters that may become available and recommended August.
+All attendees will be required to submit proof of full vaccination including additional boosters that may become available and recommended before August.

 ### Covid Test Documentation

-We require attendees produce the results of a **negative** antigen test.
+We require attendees produce the results of a negative antigen test within 24 hours of the event.

 If an attendee is not vaccinated (in the case of a medical excemption), they must produce the results of a negative PCR test within 24 hours of the event.